florian-vuillemot/Plan-B/azure/README.md

 3. Check that you infrastructure is up.
 For do this, go on Azure Portal > VMs > IP/DNS address

     3.1 For GitLab you should see first authentification parameters.
-You can configure your GitLab, is totally up and ready :) -> If you want configure HTTPS on your machine, go part 5
+You can configure your GitLab, is totally up and ready :)

     3.2 For Jenkins you should see a error with something like this